gitlabhq/gitlabhq/README.md

 * [Mailing list](https://groups.google.com/forum/#!forum/gitlabhq) and [Stack Overflow](http://stackoverflow.com/questions/tagged/gitlab) are the best places to ask questions.
 For example you can use it if you have questions about: permission denied errors, invisible repos, can't clone/pull/push or with web hooks that don't fire.
 Please search for similar issues before posting your own, there's a good chance somebody else had the same issue you have now and has resolved it.
 There are a lot of helpful GitLab users there who may be able to help you quickly.
 If your particular issue turns out to be a bug, it will find its way from there to a fix.

-* [Feedback and suggestions forum](http://feedback.gitlab.com) is the place to propose and discuss new features for GitLab.
+* [Feature request forum](http://feedback.gitlab.com) is the place to propose and discuss new features for GitLab.

 * [Contributing guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) describes how to submit merge requests and issues.
 Pull requests and issues not in line with the guidelines in this document will be closed.